faridkanji/TeamAccounting/index.md

 ## Specializing in Accounting for Gig Workers (Uber, Lyft, Skip the Dishes, etc.)

-# Call Farid at 647-738-4927 to discuss how I can help you.
+# Call Farid at 647-738-4927 to discuss how we can help you.